ConnorJL/GPT2/README.md

 # GPT2
 **This is not the official GPT2 implementation!**

 An implementation of training for [GPT2](https://openai.com/blog/better-language-models/) that supports both GPUs and TPUs.
-The dataset scripts are a bit hack-y and will probably need to be adapted to your needs.
+The dataset scripts are a bit hacky and will probably need to be adapted to your needs.
 ## Requirements
 For GPUs: